-In a Phase 3 study of newly diagnosed Ph+ CP CML patients treated with bosutinib 500 mg, two patients (0.8%) experienced QTcF interval greater than 500 ms in the BOSULIF treatment arm.
-In this study population, BOSULIF was associated with statistically significant decreases from baseline in heart rate of approximately 4 bpm at months 2 and 3 (see 8 ADVERSE REACTIONS).
+In a Phase 3 study of newly diagnosed Ph+ CP CML patients treated with bosutinib 500 mg, BOSULIF was associated with statistically significant decreases from baseline in heart rate of approximately 4 bpm at months 2 and 3 (see 8 ADVERSE REACTIONS).

 BOSULIF should be administered with caution to patients who have a history of or predisposition for QTc prolongation, who have uncontrolled or significant cardiac disease including recent myocardial infarction, congestive heart failure, unstable angina or clinically significant bradycardia, or who are taking medicinal products that are known to prolong the QT interval (e.g. anti-arrhythmic medicinal products and other substances that may prolong QT (see 9 DRUG INTERACTIONS, Drug-Drug Interactions).
-The presence of hypokalaemia and hypomagnesaemia may further increase this effect.
+The presence of hypokalemia and hypomagnesemia may further increase this effect.
 Monitoring for an effect on the QTc interval is advisable and a baseline ECG is recommended prior to initiating therapy with BOSULIF and as clinically indicated.
-Hypokalaemia or hypomagnesaemia must be corrected prior to BOSULIF administration and should be monitored periodically during therapy (see 2 CONTRAINDICATIONS).
+Hypokalemia or hypomagnesemia must be corrected prior to BOSULIF administration and should be monitored periodically during therapy (see 2 CONTRAINDICATIONS).